-ILF extends a very special special thanks to: CORO Foundation, Overseas Chinese Charity Foundation of China, Shanghai Overseas Chinese Foundation, Junyao Group, J&K Technology Holdings Limited, New Taipei City, Changhua City, and AMESON (Ameson Education & Cultural Exchange Foundation) for supporting the 2014 ILF Young Ambassadors Program.
+ILF extends a very special special thanks to: CORO Foundation, Junyao Group, J&K Technology Holdings Limited, and AMESON (Ameson Education & Cultural Exchange Foundation) for supporting the 2014 ILF Young Ambassadors Program (partial list).

 “I want to thank ILF for giving me this opportunity to attend this program.
 Throughout these 12 days, I’ve learned how the U.S. government operates, the global development trend, and some key success factors from some outstanding U.S. leaders.
 This newly acquired knowledge will be quite useful in my career.
 During this trip, I saw how true leaders operate.
 I felt the passion and learned how to truly become a true leader myself.
 From this experience, I will try my best to become a successful leader and hope to one day share my experiences with the next generation of Young Ambassadors.”